 Before you begin.
-If you report all of your specified foreign financial assets on timely-filed Forms 3520, 3520-A, 5471, 8621, 8865, or 8891, you do not have to report them on Form 8938.
-Instead, enter your name, identifying number, and address at the top of the form, and complete Part IV only.
-Complete Part IV in addition to reporting your other specified foreign financial assets if you report only a part of your specified foreign financial assets on one or more of these forms.
+If you are a specified individual and report all of your specified foreign financial assets on timely-filed Forms 3520, 3520-A, 5471, 8621, or 8865, you do not have to report them on Form 8938.
+Instead, enter your name(s) and taxpayer identification number (TIN) at the top of the form and complete Part IV only.
+If you report only a part of your specified foreign financial assets on one or more of these forms, report the remaining assets on Form 8938 and complete Part IV.

 Additional sheets.
-If you have more than one account or asset to report in Part I or II, or more than one issuer or counterparty to report in Part II, copy as many blank Parts I and/or II as you need to complete, and attach them to Form 8938.
-Check the "If you have attached additional sheets, check here" box at the top of the form.
+If you have more than one account or asset to report in Part V or VI, or more than one issuer or counterparty to report in Part VI, use the continuation statement provided after page 2.
+Copy as many continuation statements as you need, and attach the completed statements to Form 8938 following page 2.
+Check the box at the top of page 1 of the form to indicate that you are attaching continuation statements, and enter the number of continuation statements in the space provided.